hkousha/itp-404-cloud/README.md

 		- our lambda functions will need to be able to talk to APIGateway and DynamoDb.
 To allow this we will need to create a new IAM role.
 		- Navigate to [AWS IAM Role](https://console.aws.amazon.com/iamv2/home?#/roles) and click create role
 		- Select Lambda
-		- In `Attach permissions policies` search and select `AmazonAPIGatewayInvokeFullAccess` and `AmazonAPIGatewayAdministrator`.
+		- In `Attach permissions policies` search and select `AmazonAPIGatewayInvokeFullAccess` and `AmazonDynamoDBFullAccess`.
 (Note: you can also select logs permissions if you would like to see the logs for your lambda functions)
 		- click next give the Role a name and create the role
 	- Navigate to [AWS Lambda page](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions) and create 3 lambda fuctions from scratch. give them a name and for permission select the newly permission you created
 	- For each of the functions copy and paste the code to index.js and click deploy.